kilofox/kohana/modules/codebench/guide/codebench/index.md

 ### Visualize the benchmarks

 Obviously providing a visual representation of the benchmark results, via simple graphs, would make interpreting them easier.
-Having not to think about Internet Explorer for once, made writing CSS a whole lot more easy and fun.
+Having not to think about Internet Explorer for once, made writing CSS a lot more easy and fun.
 It resulted in some fine graphs which are fully resizable.

 Below are two screenshots of Codebench in action. `Valid_Color` is a class made for benchmarking different ways to validate hexadecimal HTML color values, e.g. `#FFF`.